Blue Cash Preferred Card from American Express (BCP) Review

 Earn 10% back at U.S restaurants within the first 6 months of Card Membership, up to $200.(Expired)

-- Earn 6% cash back at US supermarkets; 3% cash back at US gas station and select US department stores; 1% cash back on other purchases.
+- Earn 6% cash back at US supermarkets; 6% cash back at select U.S. streaming subscriptions (see here for definition); 3% cash back at US gas station and on transit (including taxis/rideshare, parking, tolls, trains, buses and more); 1% cash back on other purchases.

 - With this credit card, you can get access to Amex Offers, which often offers very good discounts at some stores.
 In the past we have seen offers like: Spend $15 or more and get $5 back at Walmart; Spend $75 or more and get $25 back on Amazon.com.